tagion/tagion/documents/architecture/Collector.md

   - Contract-C received from [Consensus](/documents/architecture/Consensus.md) Service.

 Request:
-  - Request and retrieve archieves from the [DART](/documents/architecture/DART.md) Service.
+  - Request and retrieve archives from the [DART](/documents/architecture/DART.md) Service.

 Output:
   - A Contract and with valid DART archieves, the signed inputs.